KiKaraage/ArcWTF/README.md

 ### Current Issues/Things to Improve

 * Improving Floorp compability.
+* Recently added support for translucency in Mac, still on early trial mode. (thanks to artsyfriedchicken)
+* Add support to apply MacOS default icons (optional), replacing Fluent icons used on ArcWTF.
 * Window controls not working in Private Browsing Mode when tab bar are hidden.
 Current solution: Don't enable Sidebery and Userchrome Toggle on Private Browsing; the script will automatically show tab bar when you go on Private Browsing Mode. _credit to bmFtZQ/edge-frfox_ _(low priority)_
 * Bookmarks bar not showing bookmarks even when enabled.
 Current solution: Click Menu (Arc logo) > Bookmarks, or use Sidebery bookmarks panel to access bookmarks. _(low priority)_
 * Firefox alternative window controls are shown overlapping GTK window controls when using Adaptive Tab Bar Color addon in Linux.
 Current solution: Install [Browser Adaptation Dynamic Theme](https://github.com/linonetwo/browser-adaptation-dynamic-theme) addon. _credit to LuanderFarias & Enigma1309_